-Under current law, South Dakota is the only state in America where lobbyists can give unlimited gifts to politicians.(source)
+Under current law, South Dakota is the only state in America where lobbyists can give secret, unlimited gifts to politicians.(source)

 » IM-22 requires more transparency, so we know who’s buying influence in South Dakota.